Songwriter and guitarist Leni Stern's Africa

 And just when you think you've got her pegged, she can be found rubbing shoulders and trading licks with giants of the African stage such as Salif Keita and Babaa Maal.
 Leni Stern, it is safe to say, is a woman with more than one string to her bow.
+All About Jazz:

-LS: It was very, very important.
+It was very, very important.
 My parents weren't musicians themselves but they were music lovers.
 My mother would have liked to be a singer but my grandfather didn't think that was a decent profession [laughs].
 He forced her to study, so I guess in a sense I'm living her dream because I became a musician.

 I have to say that in Europe music is a bigger part of education, I think, than in America, so there was a lot of music in school too.
 In our house there was a lot of music.
 I had one brother who was a drummer, one that still is a pianist, and my sister writes poetry; it was really very, very, present.
 The rest of them made it a hobby but my brother and I made it our life.
 AAJ:

 It was just a problem of making money as a female electric guitarist, because then nobody wanted to hire you.
 I do love acting and still love it and in the theater I had the possibility to do music hands-on because you always needed music there.
 I was the so-called musical director of the whole thing and I got to have a band, which was the theater band.
 AAJ:

+The theater company which you started as a teenager has been described as radical; in what way was it radical?
 It was radical because it was political, in content and in form.
 It was very influenced by the American Living Theater.
 I had studied with Marcel Marceau in Paris.
 It was performance art and music had a huge place in it, a very big place in it.

 AAJ: You gave up an already successful theatrical career to study film scoring at Berklee; what prompted that divorce from the theater and your more serious courtship of music?